-In the US, the HMO Research Network (HMORN), the OHDSI and the Sentinel initiative are examples of consortia involving health maintenance organisations that have formal, recognised research capabilities.
-Networking implies collaboration between investigators in sharing expertise and resources.
+In this chapter, the term networking is used to reflect collaboration between investigators for sharing expertise and resources.
 The ENCePP Database of Research Resources may facilitate such networking by providing an inventory of research centres and data sources that can collaborate on specific pharmacoepidemiology and pharmacovigilance studies in Europe.
-It allows the identification of centres and data sets by country, type of research and other relevant fields.
+It allows the identification of centres and datasets by country, type of research and other relevant fields.

-From a methodological point of view, research networks have many advantages:
+From a methodological point of view, research networks that adopt a multi-database design have many advantages over single database studies:

-The traditional way to combine data from multiple data sources is when data extraction and analysis are performed independently at each centre based on separate protocols.
-This is usually followed by meta-analysis of the different estimates obtained (see Chapter 5.7).
+The traditional model to combine data from multiple data sources happens when data extraction and analysis are performed independently at each centre based on separate protocols.
+This is usually followed by meta-analysis of the different estimates obtained (see Chapter 8 and Annex 1).

 This approach requires very detailed common protocols and data specifications that reduce variability in interpretations by researchers.

 18.104.22.168.
 Sharing of data: common protocol, local and individual data extraction, central analysis

 In this approach, a common protocol is agreed by the study partners.
 Data intended to be used for the study are locally extracted with site-specific programs, transferred without analysis and conversion to a CDM, and pooled and analysed at the central partner receiving them.
 Data received at the central partner can be reformatted to a common structure to facilitate the analysis.